 If you're at all focused on inbound marketing, SEO or driving traffic to your website, we both know what your most valuable asset is.

 The entire point of bringing visitors to your website is to have them consume your content because it brings them value and addresses a pain point they have.

 If that doesn't happen, your visitors will just bounce off your website.
 That means they'll never convert into email subscribers or new customers.💣 Your secret weapon is going to be unique content that gets people reading and engaging.
 Click To Tweet Without that, inbound marketers have no foundation from which to drive traffic.

 Here at WP Buffs, we help people secure their WordPress websites.
 We can help them speed up their sites, too.
 But the fact is, you really have to secure your content too.
-Investing in protecting your biggest marketing asset is so important.
+Investing in protecting your biggest marketing asset is so important, especially when you're following current marketing trends.
 If other people online are duplicating it and using it to draw visitors to their own website, you're missing out on a big business opportunity.

 But I was like you once.
 I didn't think it was that big of a deal.

 But I'm about to tell you, from personal experience, how it feels to have content plagiarized and an entire website stolen.😳 Don't have your content plagiarized.
 And definitely don't have your entire website stolen. #WordPress Click To Tweet

 I've known about tools like Copyscape for a while now.
 I've used it regularly in the past to double check that content written for our blog by a new guest blogger was 100% original.